 Unfortunately, nurse residency programs do not pay for your tuition or loans — however, you do get paid as a resident nurse.

-Nursing residency lasts about 6 months to a year, and while nursing residents do get paid less than an RN, they do get paid.
+Nursing residencies lasts about 6 months to a year, and while nursing residents do get paid less than an RN, they do get paid.
 Some institutions offer the program for a set time and choose nurses from the graduation pool to serve as full-time nurses at the hospital.

 Depending on which institution you end up at, there is a chance that they will have a program in place to help pay off your student loans or eradicate your debt entirely.